Caio-Felice-Cunha/Linux-Operating-System-Docker-and-Kubernetes/Commands.md

 `cat archivename.archivetype`  to see the archive content in the prompt

 `cat archivename.archivetype > archivename2.archivetype` to send the archive exists into another, even if the archive does not exists.

+Now, let's create a folder.
+After we will copy and move archives into it.
+Lastly, let's delete everything

+`mkdir datasets`  to create a folder

+`cp mydata.txt datasets/` to copy a file

+`mv mydata2.txt datasets/`  to move a file

+`rm groceries.txt` to remove/delete files

+`rmdir datasets/` to remove/delete folder (the folder must be empty for you to delete it)

+`ls -la mydata.txt` is going to show the file metadata